We’re thankful for the #MeToo campaign.

 Chicago-based restaurant group One Off Hospitality fired Cosmo Goss, the executive chef of five popular Chicago-area Publican restaurants.
 The action comes on the heels of an incident “that violated a staff member’s privacy and respect,” according to a statement from the restaurant group referring to a time when an employee shared a personal photo of another employee with co-workers.
 Goss never reported the incident.
 In his statement, Goss says his response to the photo was a “fleeting moment that was wholly unprofessional and unacceptable.”
 He wrote that he is “deeply sorry to the woman portrayed in the photograph and the other individuals whom these consequences have affected.”

-He was a feminist writer for British GQ, but Rupert Myers was fired by the magazine after a woman accused him via Twitter of sexual assaulting her outside a bar.
+He was a feminist writer for British GQ, but Rupert Myers was fired by the magazine after a woman accused him via Twitter of sexually assaulting her outside a bar.
 “Having been made aware of some allegations against Rupert Myers, British GQ can confirm that it has terminated its freelance agreement with him, with immediate effect.
 He is no longer British GQ’s Political Correspondent,” a spokesperson told the media.
 Myers apologized to his accuser.

 Hollywood agency APA has fired Tyler Grasham following sexual assault claims which were leveled against the agent.
-“Tyler Grasham’s employment with APA has been terminated, effective immediately,” Manfred Westphal, head of communications for APA, said in a statement to Entertainment Weekly.
+“Tyler Grasham’s employment with APA has been terminated, effective immediately,” Manfred Westphal, Head of Communications for APA, said in a statement to Entertainment Weekly.
 Former clients, including Blaise Godbe Lipman and Cameron Boyce, claim that Grasham assaulted them when they were under the age of 18 and seeking representation.

 On Tuesday, allegations of “workplace misconduct” were launched against Leon Wieseltier, the former literary editor of The New Republic and contributing editor to The Atlantic, which was planning to release a culture magazine helmed by Wieseltier.
 “Upon receiving information related to past inappropriate workplace conduct, Emerson Collective ended its business relationship with Leon Wieseltier, including a journal planned for publication under his editorial direction.
 The production and distribution of the journal has been suspended,” a spokesperson for the group told The Atlantic.
 “For my offenses against some of my colleagues in the past I offer a shaken apology and ask for their forgiveness,” Wieseltier said in a statement, first reported by Politico.
 “The women with whom I worked are smart and good people.
 I am ashamed to know that I made any of them feel demeaned and disrespected.
 I assure them that I will not waste this reckoning.”